Posted by Lara Mason 32888 Hits

 GSM-R is the current standard for the railway telecommunication services developed and maintained by ETSI TC RT.
 With the increased need for more throughout, higher capacity and flexible deployment options, FRMCS is being developed based on 3GPP Mission Critical Services.

-What are the objectives and scope of this 2nd FRMCS Plugtests event?
+What were the objectives and scope of the 3rd FRMCS Plugtests event?

 Interoperability and Mission Critical services harmonisation are critical challenges for the successful deployment and operation of Mobile Broadband based communication Systems for various sectors, including Railways.